FilipNest/filter/readme.md

 All special filters can also be preceded by a `!` to negate the filter.

+## Deploying Filters yourself

+* Git clone or download this.
+* Run `npm install`
+* Run `node core.js` (optionally run with a port parameter to specify which port the server should run on e.g `node core.js port=5555`

+More configuration settings etc are probably going to come soon.

 ## Help!

 Filters is free and open source and I would very much like your help.
 Whether it's suggestions, code or design, everything would be very much appreciated.

+The code is still being tidied up after the initial get-all-the-features-in but if you want to make improvements to anything please do so and put in a pull request so they can be merged in.

 ## License